-Prosecutor: Man collected dead dad’s benefits for 29 years
+Prosecutor: Dead dad’s benefits collected for 29 years

 Trenton, N.J. — Authorities say a New Jersey man collected his father’s Social Security benefits for 29 years after he died, stealing more than $243,000.